dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 ### Dirty Checking

-Although Angular v2+ is out, [AngularJS v1.x](https://angularjs.org) still accounts for multitudes of apps that are live  and in development right now.
+Although [Angular](https://angular.io) was released, [AngularJS](https://angularjs.org) still accounts for multitudes of apps that are in production or development right now.
 AngularJS uses what's known as the [_digest cycle_](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest) to detect changes in an application.
 Under the hood, the digest cycle is **dirty checking**.
 What does this mean?

 Dirty checking refers to a deep comparison that is run on all models in the view to check for a changed value.
 AngularJS's digest cycle adds a _watcher_ for every property we add to the `$scope` and bind in the UI.

 ### Virtual DOM